Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

-We now turn to a detailed empirical analysis of a specific auction cycle---namely, the one that resulted in the inclusion of block 21,322,649 on the Ethereum blockchain.
+A novel feature of our dataset is that it provides a highly granular view of auction dynamics, that is, how the content of proposed blocks changes over the course of an auction cycle.
+To illustrate this feature, we examine in detail the auction cycle that resulted in the inclusion of block 21,322,649 on the Ethereum blockchain.
 This cycle is noteworthy for two reasons.
-First, bid data across all relays reveals intense competition between Titan Builder and Rsync Builder, with Rsync ultimately winning the auction (see Figures~\ref{fig:builder-bid-across-relays} and~\ref{fig:summary-of-block-21322649}).
-Second, Rsync-bot and Titan-bot actively compete in the same DEX pools, and account for 94\%–97\% of the total revenue generated by blocks in which they are included.
-We can therefore closely examine the dynamics of the bidding cycle by analyzing the two bots' behavior and their respective builders' bidding strategies.
+First, bid data across all relays reveal intense competition between Titan Builder and Rsync Builder, with Rsync ultimately winning the auction (see Figures~\ref{fig:builder-bid-across-relays}).
+Second, Rsync-bot and Titan-bot compete actively in the same DEX pools and account for 94\%--97\% of the total revenue generated by blocks in which they appear.
+This auction cycle therefore provides a useful setting in which to study the interaction between the two bots' behavior and their builders' bidding strategies.